OwnID/ownid-ios-sdk/docs/setup/configuration.md

 }
 ```

+The custom sink may be called from any thread.
+Keep it thread-safe, and do not synchronously call OwnID lifecycle or configuration APIs from it.

 Use `.debug` or `.verbose` only for local development.
 Keep production logging at `.warn`, `.error`, or `.off` unless your support process requires more detail.

 > [!WARNING]